Key Takeaways

 Nationwide3.77$112105

 For our Alabama general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent nearly half of Alabama's small businesses, while weighting results to ensure broader industry and location representation across Jefferson County, Mobile County, Madison County, Montgomery County and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent nearly half of Alabama's small businesses, while weighting results to ensure broader industry and location representation across Jefferson County, Mobile County, Madison County, Montgomery County and smaller markets throughout the state.

-To do this, we evaluated over 20,000 business profiles, more than 1,500 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve Alabama businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across categories of affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to Alabama, see our full methodology.

 95%